jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1 - The Writer.md

 **Protagonist philosophy** - The good guy acts out his philosophy.

 **Antagonist philosophy** -  The bad guy acts out his philosophy.
+The two philosophies balance out until the conclusion decides who wins.

-**Realizations** -  Moments when a character sees a new reality.
+**Realizations** -  Moments when a character realizes something.

-**Plot** - The collection of actions of all characters.

 **Suffering of the Protagonist** - Long periods when the protagonists suffers.

-**Reversal of Situations** - Short periods where the plot changes big time.
+**Reversal of Situations** - When the plot changes big time.

 **Free will** - The time allowed where the character can decide how to respond to plot events.
-Bigger spreads mean more options.
+Short spread means less choices, bigger spreads mean more options.

 **Conclusion** - Convergence of plot and character to decide the result of the story.

-**New Society** - The result of the battle between protagonist and antagonist.
-Regardless who wins, they effected each other, and the new reality's philosophy will be different.
+**New Society** - The result of the battle.

 This is the how story's look like.
 We'll map out the fight over new tools soon.
 First we have to see the three difference kinds of stories we'll encounter.